More on Muscle Relaxants

 • Carisoprodol can be addictive.

 • Metaxalone is the least likely to cause drowsiness making it more compatible with day time use.
-Do not use in hepatic dysfunction or patients with history of drug-induced anemia.
+Should not be used in hepatic dysfunction or patients with history of drug-induced anemia.

 Conclusions